sokolowska-monika/portfolio/README.md

 # portfolio

 ## About me
 Hello!
 My name is Monika Sokołowska.
 I am a former architect with scientific background, who decided to start a new career as a software tester in October 2022.
 I joined AGH University of Science and Technology on Software Quality Assurance postgraduate studies ([qa.agh.edu.pl](https://www.podyplomowe.agh.edu.pl/en/postgraduate-studies/inzynieria-jakosci-oprogramowania/)) to gain experience and get guidance to learn more in the field of testing.
 I am experienced with both manual and automation testing, creating test scenarios, test cases and writing high quality bug reports.
-This portfolio is to present some of my skills and experiences to get a junior position in software testing.
+This portfolio is to present some of my skills and experiences.

 ## Tools
 * GIT (Gitlab, GitHub)
 * Jira, Confluence, Trello
-* RTM
+* RTM, Zephyr
-* Postman
+* Postman, Insomnium
 * Selenium
 * REST-assured
 * TestNG, JUnit
+* NUnit (in progress)
 * Jenkins
 * Bash, CMD
 * Scrum